jglasspilon/Data-Binders-Sample/README.md

 ## Challenge
 Creating data-driven graphics generally involves the hard coding of data mapped to various serialized components.
 This makes the creation of graphics a very programmer first approach and is not very agile.
-This also involves a growing code base to maintain as the graphics increase in scope and new graphics are created.
+This also involves an ever increasing code base to maintain as the graphics increase in scope and new graphics are created.

 ---